 How much does a solar battery cost installed in 2026?

-Can I get the federal tax credit on a battery without solar?
+Can I get the federal tax credit on a battery without solar in 2026?

 How long will a home battery power my house during an outage?